 AAU Student Projects - visit Aalborg University's student projects portal

-A professional bachelor project report from Aalborg University
+A professional bachelor's project from Aalborg University

 Prediction of electricity consumption of heat pumps for use in an intelligent power-grid

-[Forudsigelse af varmepumpers strømforbrug til brug i et intelligent elnet]
+Forudsigelse af varmepumpers strømforbrug til brug i et intelligent elnet

 Term